-The winners of the RAPS Awards were announced at the Awards Reception at SFS Cavalcade North America on May 21.
+The winners of the annual RAPS Awards were announced at the virtual Awards Reception on May 26 as part of the Cavalcade.
 We are pleased to share the winners:

 Best Paper Award

 “A Fresh Look at Return Predictability Using a More Efficient Estimator”

 Rising Scholar Award

 “Quantitative Easing and Equity Prices: Evidence from the ETF Program of the Bank of Japan”

 “Rethinking Production Under Uncertainty” by John H. Cochrane

 The editors of the Review of Asset Pricing Studies invite submissions of papers related to the COVID-19 pandemic, financial markets, and asset pricing for a special issue that will be published in 2020.
 All subscribers to RAPS will receive the special issue at no extra cost.
 The issue will include an introduction by Lars Peter Hansen.

 We seek impactful papers that will provide foundations for future financial COVID-19 research.